 - Click OK to continue and apply your settings

-See related article how to highlight a column.
+See related article how to highlight a column or visit Microsoft.